pippim/pippim.github.io/programs/iothings.md

 when consecutive volume changes are made.
 The usual five or ten second delay is overriden for instant feedback.
-- When TV is powered off via TV remote control, the power outlet for the light behind the TV and secondary TV is turned off and your system is put to sleep or shutdown.
+- When Sony TV is powered off via TV remote control, the power outlet for the light behind the TV and secondary TV is turned off and your system is put to sleep or shutdown.
+The Google TV is also powered off.
 - You are reminded if communication between the TV and your computer isn't working.
 - When your computer system wakes up from sleep /